DHTMLX/docs-todolist/docs/api/events/closeuserlist_event.md

 ### Description

-@short: fires when closing the list of the users assigned to the item
+@short: fires when closing the list of the users assigned to the task

 ### Usage